 Applications are subject to several reviews.
-These reviews assist DFA-IGS in making funding recommendations which enhance the State of Arkansas' service delivery system to victims of crime.
+These reviews assist DFA-IGS in making funding recommendations that enhance the State of Arkansas's service delivery system to victims of crime.
 The process for review and determination of a subgrant award is as follows:

-- 1) ELIGIBILITY REVIEW: Applications will be reviewed to ensure that minimum eligibility requirements have been met.
-If the organization or its proposal does not meet the minimum eligibility requirements, the applicant will be notified that it is not eligible to receive funding. - 2) ADVISORY COMMITTEE: Pursuant to state law, DFA-IGS' advisory board will be provided an opportunity to review and comment on all applications. - 3) REVIEW COMMITTEES: All eligible applications will be reviewed and scored based on application content by three separate review teams 1) VJA Staff, 2) DFA-IGS Advisory Committee, and 3) an independent review committee.
-Member of each review team will review assigned application utilizing the VJA Grant Scoring Rubric, which can be found in the Appendix on pages 35-36. - 4) RANKING OF APPLICATION: After all applications have been scored by each review committee, an average score for the application will be determined by adding each score and dividing it by three.
+- 1) ELIGIBILITY REVIEW: Applications will be reviewed to ensure that the minimum eligibility requirements have been met.
+If the organization or its proposal does not meet the minimum eligibility requirements, the applicant will be notified that it is not eligible to receive funding. - 2) ADVISORY COMMITTEE: Pursuant to state law, the DFA-IGS advisory board will be provided an opportunity to review and comment on all applications. - 3) REVIEW COMMITTEES: All eligible applications will be reviewed and scored based on application content by three separate review teams: 1) VJA Staff, 2) DFA-IGS Advisory Committee, and 3) an independent review committee.
+Members of each review team will review the assigned application utilizing the VJA Grant Scoring Rubric, which can be found in the Appendix on pages 36-37. - 4) RANKING OF APPLICATIONS: After all applications have been scored by each review committee, an average score for the application will be determined by adding each score and dividing it by three.
 Once the average score for each application is determined, the applications will be ranked based on the average score, with #1 being the application with the highest average score. - 5) AWARD DETERMINATION: Applications will be awarded based on the ranking of the application and allowable expenses per the funding source.
-Applications will be selected for funding until the budget amount of funds are allocated.
-At this point, no additional proposals will be funded, regardless of ranking. - 6) ADMINISTRATIVE REVIEW: The DFA-IGS Administration will make a final determination on which applications will be funded based on recommendations from DFA-IGS staff, the Advisory Board, and the Review Committee.
+Applications will be selected for funding until the allocated amount of funds is allocated.
+At this point, no additional proposals will be funded, regardless of ranking. - 6) ADMINISTRATIVE REVIEW: The DFA-IGS Administration will make a final determination on which applications will be funded based on recommendations from DFA-IGS staff, the Advisory Board, and the Review Committee. - 7) APPLICATION SCORES: Application scores and comments on be provided upon request.
+Applicants should send their request for scores to IGS.Contact@dfa.arkansas.gov.